 At the start of the season, the #2 crew had won three races in a row, at Silverstone, Imola and Red Bull Ring.
 They added two more podiums at Circuit Paul Ricard and Spa to cement their championship lead before season’s finale in Portugal.
 The #3 crew scored three podiums and finished fifth in the LMP3 standings.

-For the 2017 sports car racing season, the appetite is even bigger, so United Autosports announced three cars for the European Le Mans Series.
-The will defend the LMP3 title with #2 and #3 Ligier JS P3s whilst the #32 Ligier JS P127 will fight for the LMP2 trophy.
-The #32 car will also participate at 24 hours of Le Mans.
+For the 2017 sports car racing season, the appetite was even bigger, so United Autosports entered three cars for the European Le Mans Series.
+They managed to defend the LMP3 title with #2 Ligier JS P3, driven by Sean Rayhall and John Falb.
+The #3 car finished third in the LMP3 standings.

 In the ELMS LMP2 class, the team was running the #32 Ligier JS P217, finishing second in the class.
 The same car participated at 24 hours of Le Mans, driven by Will Owen, Hugo de Sadeeleer and Filipe Albuquerque.
 They were fifth overall and fourth in the LMP2 class.